 Few winter sports are more relaxing than a calm day of ice fishing.
 If you're one to venture out onto frozen lakes and reel in a delicious meal from below, it's important that you know some ice fishing safety tips first.

-Here are a few pointers every ice fisherman should keep in mind, whether it's your first or fiftieth winter spent on the lake:
+Here are a few pointers every ice fisherman should keep in mind, whether you're a beginner or seasoned ice angler.

 1. Get local input